Key Advice for Homeschool Conventions

 by Kathy Kuhl I once heard a convention center worker ask, “What do people do at a homeschool convention?”
 The second answered, “Buy textbooks?”
 That’s like guessing people go to the beach to take walks.
 True, but not the whole story.

 Homeschool conventions are not bookstores.
-A homeschool convention can feature dozens to hundreds of workshops, books, cool educational toys, kits, and especially fellow homeschoolers to meet and learn from.
+A homeschool convention can feature dozens or hundreds of workshops, books, cool educational toys, kits, and especially fellow homeschoolers to meet and learn from.

-[Don’t underestimate that last point.
 Nearly everywhere I speak, I have the privilege of connecting parents homeschooling kids with similar challenges.
-Once a mother lamented to me that she knew no one else anywhere in her county who homeschooling a child with Fetal Alcohol Syndrome (FAE).
+One mother lamented to me that she knew no one else in her county who was homeschooling a child with Fetal Alcohol Syndrome (FAE).
 But, providentially, the other mom visiting my booth had just told me a similar story.
 So I introduced them.
 Twenty minutes later, they tore themselves away, exchanging hugs and planning to meet.

 Here’s how to make the most of your time.